BRIEF

 Monitoring Life Satisfaction, Fragility, and Shocks in Tajikistan

-Households in Tajikistan are particularly vulnerable to shocks.
-In May 2015, the World Bank launched a “Listening to Tajikistan” (L2T) survey to understand the severity of the shocks on households and monitor their wellbeing over time.
+Households in Tajikistan are particularly vulnerable to shocks, such as energy and water supply, climate change, food insecurity and dependence on remittances that predominantly originate in Russia.
+In May 2015, the World Bank launched a “Listening to Tajikistan” (L2T) survey to understand the severity of shocks on households and monitor their wellbeing over time.

-Over 1,400 households from all regions of Tajikistan participate in the survey every month, through phone interviews.
+Over 1,200 households from all regions of Tajikistan participate in the survey every month, through phone interviews.
 The study follows the same households over time, collecting their personal views and details about how their livelihoods change from one month to the next.
-It focuses on key dimensions of wellbeing – including on remittances, jobs, food security, and services.
+The survey focuses on key dimensions of wellbeing – including on remittances, jobs, food security, and services.

-The survey results have helped raise awareness and shape the World Bank Group’s and other development partners’ development priorities in Tajikistan.
-It is also used by the Government of Tajikistan as a source of information to monitor progress on key indicators of the Sustainable Development Goals.
+The L2T survey results have helped raise awareness and shape the World Bank Group’s and other development partners’ development priorities in Tajikistan.
+The Government of Tajikistan has also relied on this data as a source for monitoring progress on key indicators of the Sustainable Development Goals (SDGs).

 Image